Tuesday, November 12, 2024

 As if to make the comparison complete, Nunn eventually linked up with Leonard’s old trainer, Angelo Dundee.
 Always the best cheerleader in the business, Dundee vowed that Nunn would be a superstar.

 From the summer afternoon in 1988 when he overwhelmed Frank Tate for the IBF middleweight belt, the hype around Nunn was palpable.
-It was as if the media was impatient to fill the vacuum left by the absences of Leonard and Marvelous Marvin Hagler.
 Nunn began his career when boxing was hot, when the major television networks were still interested, and HBO was becoming a powerhouse.
 Fighters were getting endorsement deals just like baseball players.
 It was the boxer’s moment; young and upbeat, the photogenic Nunn was fast as lightning and unbelievably smooth for a southpaw.
+Moreover, the media was impatient to fill the vacuum left by the absences of Leonard and Marvelous Marvin Hagler.
 By 1989, it seemed that a new middleweight era was upon us, and Nunn would lead the pack.
 Big money was calling.

 I was surprised to see Nunn’s name on the ballot for this year’s International Boxing Hall of Fame class.
 His name rarely comes up now, so thorough was his fall to earth during the second leg of his career.
-Though he fought for a long time, he is mostly recalled as just another product of that late-1980s era, one of several good boxers who rose to a certain level and then fizzled out.
+When he's recalled at all, he's remembered as just another product of that late-1980s era, one of several good boxers who rose to a certain level and then fizzled out.
 But to many observers, Nunn was a master in the making.
 He seemed more earthy than Leonard, more graceful than Hagler, and perfectly tailored to the networks’ idea of a champion.

 Viewed as an athlete, not an animal, Nunn’s appeal was partly because of what he wasn’t.
 The big boxing name in those days was Mike Tyson, but there was a sense that the TV market still hoped for a wholesome character who could be invited into America’s living room.
 Tyson was weird and not likely to last long with his unsavory habits and bad driving record.
 The unspoken mantra seemed to be, Let’s hope this Nunn kid can stay out of trouble and win a bunch of fights.
 For a while, he did exactly that.
 Tate, another bright young fighter, couldn’t last nine rounds in the Nunn whirlwind.
 Rugged Juan Roldan was stopped in eight.
 The stylish Sumbu Kalambay lasted 88 seconds.
 Nunn knocked him cold.
 That was when the media exploded, and the seas seemed to be parting for Nunn, for not even Tyson knocked opponents cold.
 A 12-round majority decision over Iran Barkley was anticlimactic, but Nunn was on a roll.
 He was slick; when he wanted to glide through a round, he was virtually untouchable.
 When he put his punches together, he was sharper than a rooftop sniper.

 Critics had their doubts, though.
 Nunn was too cautious, they’d say.
 A dispute with his management team made Nunn look like a cranky diva.
-Promoter Bob Arum severed ties with Nunn after the Barkley fight, even though one fight remained on their contract.
+Promoter Bob Arum severed ties with Nunn after the Barkley fight, even before their contract ended.
 “He’ll never be an attraction,” Arum said.
 But Nunn kept winning.

 The professional record of 58-4 with 38 knockouts is better than one would expect after seeing Nunn in those final years.
 By then, reports were surfacing of his domestic problems and his cocaine use.
 There were embarrassing brawls with Davenport cops.
 They’d maced him like an unruly drunk.